 Filing Form 1040A in 2012 often required supporting forms and schedules.
 Including these documents ensured the IRS received complete information and helped prevent mistakes or delays.

-- Form W-2 from each employer had to be attached to the front of the return to show wages earned and taxes withheld.
+- Form W-2 from each employer, attached to the front of the return, to show wages earned and taxes withheld.

-- Form 1099-R if any retirement distributions were made and tax had been withheld, since the IRS required proof of the payment.
+- Form 1099-R if any retirement distributions were made and tax had been withheld.

-- Schedule B is when taxable interest or ordinary dividends exceed $1,500, or foreign accounts or trusts exist.
+- Schedule B when taxable interest or ordinary dividends exceeded $1,500, or when foreign accounts or trusts existed.

 - Schedule 8812 for taxpayers claiming the additional child tax credit, especially those with three or more qualifying children.

-- Form 2441 is for taxpayers who want to claim credit for child and dependent care expenses.
+- Form 2441 for taxpayers claiming the credit for child and dependent care expenses.

-- Schedule R is for those claiming credit for the elderly or disabled.
+- Schedule R for those claiming the credit for the elderly or disabled.

 - Form 8863 for claiming education credits such as the American Opportunity Credit or Lifetime Learning Credit.